 Recording King may sound like a new name to some of you, but they actually got their start in the 1930’s as the Montgomery Ward house brand!
 The brand was discontinued during WWII and rediscovered in 2007.
 While they don’t have the kind of name and history of Martin, Taylor, Gibson and others they are a good quality manufacturer at reasonable prices.

-First up from Recording King is the RPH-05 – their “Dirty Thirties”, dust-bowl inspired Single O.
+First up from Recording King is the RPH-P2-TS – their “Dirty Thirties”, dust-bowl inspired Single O.

-The RPH-05 features a solid spruce top (though the back and sides are laminate) and makes a great guitar for singer-song writers or folk players.
-The vintage 30’s look is complete with aged binding and vintage tuners.
+The RPH-P2-TS features a solid spruce top (though the back and sides are laminate) and makes a great guitar for singer-song writers or folk players.
+The vintage 30’s combine vintage design with modern upgrades for players and look is complete with aged binding and vintage tuners.
 It’s like stepping back in time!

 - Bone nut and saddle (for better intonation)